 Our Tai Chi classes are designed specifically for participants of all skill levels.
 You will be introduced to the fundamental principles of Tai Chi, including relaxing and mindful movement, proper structural alignment and breath awareness.
 Participants learn a foundational set of Qigong exercises, silk reeling exercises, meditation and the Hun Yuan Open Heart Taiji for Health 20 form.

 These classes will help to build a solid foundation for people who want to learn a longer form of Tai Chi and Qigong into self-care strategies.

 - You are invited to practice at home between classes.
 15 - 30 minutes of daily practice is recommended and important to develop the habit of self-cultivation.

 - Wear loose and comfortable clothes and flat soft-sole shoes.

 - Keep a small journal or notebook to take notes during class.

 About the Instructor

-Shawn Tucker is a master teacher of Hunyuan Taiji, a physical therapist and owner of Brentwood Center of Health.
-He began practicing Taiji in the mid ‘90s, and at the 2012 International Hunyuan Taiji Competition in Beijing, Shawn earned a gold medal in Advanced 24 Form.
-In 2018, JJ Meehan of St Louis Internal Arts awarded Shawn with Master Teacher status in Hunyuan Taiji and Qigong.
+Shawn Tucker is a physical therapist and owner of Brentwood Center of Health.
+He began practicing Taijiquan and Quigong in the mid ‘90s, and at the 2012 International Hunyuan Taiji Competition in Beijing, Shawn earned a gold medal in Advanced 24 Form.
+In 2018, the St. Louis Internal Arts awarded Shawn with Teacher status in Hunyuan Taiji and Qigong.